firework8/Long-tailed-Paper-List/README.md

 - Towards Realistic Long-Tailed Semi-Supervised Learning: Consistency Is All You Need
 - Rethinking Image Super Resolution from Long-Tailed Distribution Learning Perspective
 - Exploring and Utilizing Pattern Imbalance
+- Unbalanced Optimal Transport: A Unified Framework for Object Detection
 - RankMix: Data Augmentation for Weakly Supervised Learning of Classifying Whole Slide Images with Diverse Sizes and Imbalanced Categories

 **ICLR**